By: Team AY1920S2-CS2103T-F10-4 Since: Jan 2020 Licence: MIT

 The following sequence diagram shows how the module delete command works:

-mod delete
+mod delete Command

-The lifeline for ModuleCommandParser , ModuleDeleteCommandParser and ModuleDeleteCommand should end at
+The lifeline for ModuleCommandParser, ModuleDeleteCommandParser and ModuleDeleteCommand should end at

 the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of the diagram.